TheRealKiraAI/prompt-engineering/03-ai-in-the-real-world/lab/README.md

 ### Step 0: Install dependencies

-Run `pnpm install` to install dependencies in the `start` directory.
+Run `npm install` to install dependencies in the `start` directory.

 ### Step 1: Create Target Notes

 Create or decide a few notes for a sequence of notes.
 If you want to get fancy, feel free to use this virtual keyboard to come up with a good jingle. https://www.musicca.com/piano.
-Store your `targetNotes` in an array.
+Store your `targetNotes` in an array in `notes.js`.

 ### Step 2: Create a function to Analyze Performance